echristhuraj/CubeSatDetumblingSimulator/README.md

 If the `simCalcltnMdfier` parameter is set to 'Pre-Calculate', the program will run the simulation without real-time updates to the GUI.
 After the pre-calculations finish, the GUI window will appear showing the final output.
 Pre-calculation is significantly faster and potentially a bit more accurate as sampling periods are pre-determined and
-MATLAB's [clock](https://www.mathworks.com/help/matlab/ref/clock.html) function is not needed for timing.
+MATLAB's [clock](https://www.mathworks.com/help/matlab/ref/clock.html) and [etime](https://www.mathworks.com/help/matlab/ref/etime.html) functions are not needed for timing.

 ![cubesat_detumbling_simulator_pre_calculation](https://user-images.githubusercontent.com/85334364/122731744-7352c700-d230-11eb-9374-2c20a6235b1a.png)